• Duration18 Days / 17 Nights

 Why should you consider the Manaslu and Tsum Valley Trek?

-What are the logistics of Manaslu and Tsum Valley Trek?
+What are the logistics of the Manaslu and Tsum Valley Trek?

 You will need two more additional permits: MCAP (Manaslu Conservation Area) NPR 3000 each and the ACAP (Annapurna Conservation Area) NPR 3000 each for the section from Dharapani to Besi Sahar after you join the round-Annapurna trail.